Earthlove Box is a seasonal subscription box filled with eco-conscious goods for leading a holistic, more earth-centered life.

 Subscriptions are $59.95/quarter or less with annual plans. — For a limited time, you can save $5 on your first box with coupon code “LOVETHEEARTH“!

-Let’s see what’s in the Spring 2021 Earthlove Box!
+Let’s see what’s in the Fall 2021 Earthlove Box!

-Everything was shipped in a brown box with floral illustrations and an Earthlove Box logo in the center.
+Everything was shipped in a brown box with a yellow Earthlove Box sticker securing it closed.

 A peek inside!